mobxjs/mobx/.github/PULL_REQUEST_TEMPLATE.md

 <!--
     Thanks for taking the effort to create a PR! 🙌

-    🚨🚨🚨 IMPORTANT NOTICE 🚨🚨🚨

-    Next major of MobX V6 is under development.
-Try to direct all changes toward `mobx6` branch instead of `master`.

-    🚨🚨🚨 IMPORTANT NOTICE 🚨🚨🚨

     👋 Are you making a change to documentation only?
 Delete the rest of the template and go ahead.

     👋 If you are creating an extensive PR, you might want to open an issue with your idea first in case there is a chance for rejecting it.